What Is An 'Author Platform'? And What Does It Have To Do With You?

 Author platforms first arose in connection with the highly competitive field of nonfiction.
 Before the rise of the internet and social media, about twenty years ago, agents and publishers started to demand that non-fiction authors be in the public eye in some way so as to be able to spread the word more easily about their books.
 It became a competitive edge to have a professional network or public presence so that readers could see the author’s credentials and authority, enabling them to be positioned as an expert, leader, or professional.
 This idea then drifted into the field of fiction.

 It could be seen as the first stage of a recognition in the world of mass marketing that marketing doesn’t really work when it is based on numbers alone: you can place an ad in front of millions of people, but the ‘take-up rate’ - that is, the number of people who actually act on that ad or ‘convert’ into customers, is incredibly low in relation to the number of people who must have seen the ad.
-This ‘shouting from the rooftops’ marketing is further described in my book A Marketing Handbook for Writers, in which I point out that there is a tremendous waste of time and energy in this so-called ‘conventional’ approach.
+This ‘shouting from the rooftops’ marketing is further described elsewhere (including in my book Become a Professional Author, in which I point out that there is a tremendous waste of time and energy in this so-called ‘conventional’ approach.)
 With the idea of an author platform, we start to see the beginnings of a more fundamental and workable method: marketing by affinity.

 In establishing a platform, an author begins to ask the right questions: where precisely would his or her work appear?
 How many interested people would see it (as opposed to how many people generally)?
 How exactly does word about it spread?
 Where does it spread to and what exactly triggers that ‘viral’ quality?
 What communities of like-minded people is the writer a part of?
 Are there any groups of people whom the writer could be said to influence?